 Milton Creamery is the result of a dream — a dream of doing something to help others in the agricultural world and beyond, adding value to milk for dairy farmers, creating jobs in the local community, and bringing you a product created with art and passion from Southeast Iowa.

 Alemar Cheese was founded on the premise that great ingredients coupled with patience, knowledge, and passion can produce extraordinary results.
-Named after cheesemaker Keith Adam’s two daughters, Alex and Mari, Alemar makes small batch French-inspired artisan cheeses using pasteurized milk from grass-fed cows at a local organic dairy.
+Named after cheesemaker Keith Adam’s two daughters, Alex and Mari, Alemar makes small-batch French-inspired artisan cheeses using pasteurized milk from grass-fed cows.

 Woman-owned and -operated, Redhead Creamery has been making artisan, farmstead cheese since 2013.
 Named after co-owner Alise Sjostrom, the creamery is a childhood dream come to fruition on her family’s dairy farm.
 The term farmstead is indicative of cheese made directly on the farm where fresh milk is collected, allowing the creamery the unique ability to adjust the milks’ fat and protein levels to impact the final cheeses’ rich textures and flavors.